- Event

 World premiere concerts of the Gigahertz production award winners 2022/2023, Lea Bertucci, Jessica Ekomane and Peter GahnThe festival kicks off with the production award winners from the last Giga Hertz Festival in 2023 and the Giga Hertz Festival in 2022.

-American composer and performer Lea Bertucci (born 1984) received the 2023 Giga Hertz Production Award for her work “The Days Pass Quickly Immersed in the Shadow of Eternity.”
-The composition for multi-channel loudspeakers, electronics, and historical flutes—featuring renowned flutist and musicologist Norbert Rodenkirchen—combines past and present into an immersive sound experience.
+American composer and performer Lea Bertucci received the Giga Hertz Production Award in 2023.
+She is now presenting the results of her residency and funding in a world premiere concert of "The Days Pass Quickly Immersed in the Shadow of Eternity"(2024–25).
+The composition for multi-channel loudspeakers, electronics, and historical flutes – featuring renowned flutist and musicologist Norbert Rodenkirchen – combines past and present into an immersive sound experience.
 Crystalline and minimalist structures unfold into a haunting reflection on time and memory, evoking archaic and futuristic soundscapes and providing an impressive mirror of the state of the Anthropocene.
 “The result is a poignant reminder of the echoes of history, which questions the perception of time and explores the fragility of humanity,” said juror Gosia Plysa.

-French sound artist Jessica Ekomane (born 1989) was honored for her piece, Manifolds—a multilayered exploration of complex psychoacoustic spaces that translates the appeal of early analog synthesizers into a contemporary context.
+French sound artist Jessica Ekomane was honored for her piece, Manifolds – a multilayered exploration of complex psychoacoustic spaces that translates the appeal of early analog synthesizers into a contemporary context.
 According to juror George Lewis, the piece illustrates Ekomane's ongoing exploration of "the perception of rhythmic structures, the exchange of noise and melody, the relationship between individual perception and collective dynamics, and the social roots of hearing."
+Now she is debuting "tempor incididunt" (2025), a piece for live electronics, as a world premiere concert.

-Peter Gahn (born 1970) won the 2022 Giga-Hertz Production Prize for his piece "De-Escalating Skies I+III", written for alto saxophone and live electronics.
+Peter Gahn won the 2022 Giga-Hertz Production Prize for his piece "De-Escalating Skies I+III", written for alto saxophone and live electronics.
 The piece is based on the sound of underground pipeline systems, whose civil and military structures Gahn translates into the “pipe sound” of the saxophone.
 The jury emphasized that Gahn's composition develops a complex system of sound codes that delves deep into social and political strata, framing music as a form of resistance.
 Rather than deriving its tension from virtuosity, the composition derives it from the inner workings of the sounds, which spread rhizomatically throughout the space and invite active listening.
+He is now presenting his work "To the Underside" (2024–25) for bass trombone, played by Karsten Süßmilch, double-bass trombone, played by Jan Termath, and live electronics, also as a world premiere concert.
+Sound direction: Thomas Hummel and Daniel Miska.

 Friday, November 21, 2025